gpjmartin/fs1/MViews/README.md

 Step 2: Cache Service

-Update the Cluster Config with the cache service details
+Update the Cluster Config with the cache service details.
+Create a file in ../extra/etc called cache.properties and add the below:

     service-database.user=postgres
     service-database.password=PASSWORD_HERE